tsadigovAgmail/kpn.order/README.md

 3. The “Available Products” component has to provide the ability for the user to add a product from the list to the order

-    a.
-When the same product is not yet added to the order it will be added with a quantity of 1
+    a. ✅When the same product is not yet added to the order it will be added with a quantity of 1

-    b.
-When the product already exists the quantity of the existing order product should be increased by 1
+    b. ✅When the product already exists the quantity of the existing order product should be increased by 1